vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 Sanskrit series.
 Viṣṇu-dharma-sūtra-edited by Dr. Jolly, Caloutta, 1881.

-PURĀŅAS Agnipurānam-published by the Anandasrama Press, , Bhagavata-purāṇa with the commentary of Sridhara in two
+PURĀŅAS Agnipurāṇam-published by the Anandasrama Press, , Bhagavata-purāṇa with the commentary of Sridhara in two

 volumes (printed at Ganpat Krishnaji Pregs).
 Bhaviṣyapurana--published by the Venkateśvara Press, Bombay.

 Brahmapurana-Anandasrama Press.
-Brahmāṇdapurāna-Venkatesvara Press, Bombay.
+Brahmāṇdapurāṇa-Venkatesvara Press, Bombay.

 Works Consulted